What Are Three Types Of Radioactivity

 Characteristics of Beta Particles

 Beta particles are lighter than alpha particles and carry either a negative (β⁻) or positive (β⁺) charge.
 They have a greater range than alpha particles and can penetrate several millimeters of aluminum.
-However, they are still less ionizing than alpha particles.
+Still, they are still less ionizing than alpha particles.

 Beta particles have a continuous energy spectrum, meaning they can have any energy up to a maximum value.
 This is because the energy released in beta decay is shared between the beta particle and the neutrino (or antineutrino).